zhenry9/ullr/docs/configuration.rst

 a laptop, a Raspberry Pi, or any device capable of running Python applications.
 See :ref:`Installation` for installation info.

+The following is a guide for interactive configuration using the web interface.
+However, configuration can be done by simply :ref:`editing the config file
+<Using the Config File>`.

 Navigating to the WebUI
 ~~~~~~~~~~~~~~~~~~~~~~~